pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

-# Message Persistence API (JavaScript SDK)
+# Message Persistence API – JavaScript SDK (Storage & Playback)

+Message Persistence stores every published message (optional AES-256 encryption) and lets you:
+• Fetch stored messages, reactions, and files
+• Delete stored messages
+• Count stored messages

-Retains each message (AES-256 optional) for 1 day, 7 days, 30 days, 3 mo, 6 mo, 1 yr, or Unlimited, configurable per key.
+Retention is account-configurable: 1 day, 7 days, 30 days, 3 mo, 6 mo, 1 yr, or Unlimited.
-Requires the *Message Persistence* add-on (enable in Admin Portal).

-Supported async styles: Callbacks, Promises, Async/Await (examples use `async/await` with `try…catch`).
+Async patterns: callbacks, promises, or (recommended) async/await with `try…catch`.

 ---

-## Fetch History
+## Fetch History  (requires Message Persistence)

-• Returns up to 100 messages for 1 channel, or 25 per channel for ≤ 500 channels (25 max if `includeMessageActions:true`).
+• Returns up to 100 msgs on one channel or 25 msgs on ≤500 channels (25 if `includeMessageActions` is true).
-• `start` is exclusive; `end` is inclusive.
-• If response is truncated, a `more` object is returned—repeat the call with provided parameters.
+• `start` only → older than `start`; `end` only → `end` and newer; both → between them (`end` inclusive).
+• When `includeMessageActions` is true, response may be truncated and include a `more` link.

 ### Method
 ```
 `pubnub.fetchMessages({
     channels: Arraystring>,